JekAngeles/hanpoom/README.md

 mysql2      3.9.4
 sequelize   6.37.2

 2. Configure the .env file to for YOUR OWN local machine.
-My

 PORT            this will be part of the url you call APIs with (http://localhost:XXXX/) DB_HOST         should be 'localhost' if running on local machine